-Eligibility criteria Evaluation by validation body approved by BioCarbon as is indicated in section 9 of the BCR Standard.
-Quantifiable GHG emission reductions generated by the implementation of activities in the energy, transportation and waste sectors.
+Eligibility criteria Evaluation by validation body • Quantifiable GHG emission reductions generated by the implementation of activities in the energy, transportation and waste sectors.
 The project has implemented activities in the energy sector to generate quantifiable GHG emission reductions because the Zeus Hydroelectric Plant project consists of a small run-of-the-river hydropower plant of 9.88 MW that is between 500 and 20,000 kW of installed capacity, as is required by the standard rule.
 Project type Activities in the energy sector.
 Renewable energy.
 According to the methodology applied, the project consists in the installation of a Greenfield small run-of-the-river hydropower plant to supply the electricity generated to the SIN (National Interconnected System).
 Project activity(es) Activity in the energy sector.
-Small run-of-the-river hydropower plant to supply electricity to the grid with an installed capacity between 500 and 20,000 kW Project scale (if applicable) t scale (if applicable) Small scale based on CDM conditions given the it has an installed capacity less than 15 MW
+Small run-of-the-river hydropower plant to supply electricity to the grid with an installed capacity between 500 and 20,000 kW Project scale (if applicable) Small scale based on CDM conditions given that it has an installed capacity less than 15 MW

-4.3 Grouped project (if applicable)
+5.3 Grouped project (if applicable)